wullm/3fa_wrapper/README.md

 print("The neutrino fraction is:", f_nu)
 ```

-See example.py for an a calculation of growth factors using growth rates
+See `class_example.py` for a calculation of growth factors using growth rates
 from classy.